BSc Hons Osteopathy (1995-2000)

 Healing occurs in a safe environment where past trauma can be included and held in awareness.
 Getting to know about different states in the nervous system and how they relate to trauma and also to healing means that we can practice more effectively.
 A trauma informed practitioner recognises that trauma comes from someone having had no choice about what happens to them.
 Practicing as a therapist who guides in collaboration and consent with a client offers a platform of choice to the client which in itself is part of the healing.

 With simple and profound practices based on neuroscience research, we can learn to feel grounded and safe in our bodies.
 We can change the biology of our nervous systems to rewire our response to stress.
 We can be well equipped with resources we can use at any moment.

 Relating Openly: A 3 month Journey Into Evolutionary Relating (2021)

 When we open up the space and borders around how and why we relate, we can create a new paradigm of relationship based around neuroscience research, attachment theory and embodiment.
 Self responsibility and self leadership open the way for a new way of relating in the world.

 Betty Martin's Wheel of Consent 'Like A Pro' (2021)

 Professional training for practitioners to create a strong container of safety so that the real transformation can happen.
 Making agreement and consent a central pillar of supporting clients.
-Helping them to become exquisitely aware of their own needs according to what their feelings and their body tells them.
+Helping them to become exquisitely aware of their own needs and boundaries according to what their feelings and their body tells them.

 When you know what you want and need and know how to communicate that, freedom to be fully you becomes available.
 This is true in pleasure and intimacy and you find that it goes for all of life too.